oegedijk/dash_oop_components/README.md

 ## Purpose

 Plotly's [dash](dash.plotly.com) is an awesome library that allows you to build rich interactive data driven web apps with pure python code.
-However the default style of dash apps quite declarative, which for large projects can lead to code that become unwieldy and hard to maintain.
+However the default style of dash apps is quite declarative, which for large projects can lead to code that become unwieldy and hard to maintain.

 This library provides three object-oriented wrappers for organizing your dash code that allow you to write clean, modular, composable, re-usable and fully configurable dash code.

 It includes:
 - `DashFigureFactory`: a wrapper for your data/plotting functionality.
-- `DashComponent`: a self-contained, modular, configurable unit that combines a layout with callbacks.
+- `DashComponent`: a self-contained, modular, configurable unit that combines a dash layout with dash callbacks.
     - Makes use of a `DashFigureFactory` for plots or other data output
-    - DashComponents are composable, meaning that other `DashComponent`s can consist of multiple subcomponents.
+    - `DashComponents` are composable, meaning that you can nest them into new composite components.
 - `DashApp`: Build a dashboard out of `DashComponent` and run it.

 All three wrappers: